Kurrawong/graphdb-compound-naming-plugin/README.md

 See the [Compound Naming Model](https://agldwg.github.io/compound-naming-model/model.html) for more information.

+## Plugin details

+This plugin adds a [SPARQL property function](https://graphdb.ontotext.com/documentation/10.2/sparql-functions-reference.html#sparql-functions-vs-magic-predicates) (also known as magic predicates) to GraphDB.

+The single function has the namespace `https://pid.kurrawong.ai/func/` with the local name `getLiteralComponents` and takes two SPARQL variables as arguments to bind the return values to.
+One caveat with this particular implementation is that the SPARQL variables passed to the function _must_ be `?componentType` and `?componentValue`, in that order.

+See the next section below for an example of running the function within a SPARQL query.

 ## Running prebuilt GraphDB container image with plugin preloaded

 Run a prebuilt GraphDB container image with the plugin preloaded.